Should you stop smoking if you have Sweet’s syndrome?

 - Smoking is bad for the skin.

 - Some people with Sweet’s syndrome are taking medication or develop their Sweet’s syndrome secondary to a condition that weakens or severely weakens their immune system.
 This means that they are more likely to develop infections, and infection can sometimes trigger Sweet’s syndrome.
-This is because some people with Sweet’s syndrome experience hypersensitivity reaction.
 Read more here.

 - Smoking increases your risk of developing a respiratory infection, and upper respiratory tract infection is the commonest infectious trigger for Sweet’s syndrome.